Cortez Summit Project

 The main exploration target is in the area of the “Fourmile Structural Zone” where the strong alteration and pathfinder elements along with elevated gold values is present in upper plate rocks.
 The extent of this “shallow” altered and geochemically anomalous zone has not been defined under the post mineral rocks.
 It potentially represents the upper level of a mineralized structural conduit, which could be used as a guide to deeper gold mineralization in lower plate carbonate rocks.

 Cortez Summit has only been partially explored; drilling to date has tested just a small portion of the ground in the southwest corner of the 4 square mile claim block.
-SJV17-1D is the only drillhole to penetrate the favorable lower plate section that hosts the nearby Goldrush reserve/resource and Fourmile indicated and inferred resources (although this hole did not penetrate down to the stratigraphy that hosts Barrick’s recent Dorothy target intercepts described below).
+SJV17-1D is the only drillhole to penetrate the favorable lower plate section that hosts the nearby Goldrush deposit and the Fourmile indicated and inferred resources (although this hole did not penetrate down to the stratigraphy that hosts Barrick’s recent Dorothy target intercepts described below).
 Hornfels alteration in upper plate rocks has been encountered in most of the holes drilled to date, which is likely produced by the thermal effects of the nearby Jurassic age Mill Canyon quartz monzonite stock.
 The thermal contact zone around this stock is an important geological control of the high-grade mineralization encountered at Barrick’s Fourmile resource.
-This contact metamorphic environment is present at Cortez Summit, suggesting that in addition to the classic Carlin-type bedding replacement style mineralization displayed at Goldrush, the property also has excellent potential for higher grade, more structurally controlled mineralization within the contact aureole of the Mill Creek stock.
+The presence of this feature suggests that in addition to the classic Carlin-type bedding replacement style mineralization displayed at Goldrush, the property also has excellent potential for higher grade, more structurally controlled mineralization within the contact aureole of the Mill Creek stock similar to the geological setting at the Fourmile deposit.

 There are other identified stratigraphic targets.
 A shallower, ±200 ft.
 (60m drilled thickness) silty to sandy carbonate section contained within the upper plate sequence was encountered by Barrick core hole SJV17-1D and in one of the early Carlin drill holes (CS-7) located 2,200 ft.
 (670m) south-southeast.
 This represents an additional potentially significant host rock target, approximately 2,000 ft.
 (610 m) above the base of the Roberts Mountain Thrust.